Last Layer Hamiltonian Monte Carlo: Experimental setup

-\paragraph{\textbf{Performance, and uncertainty.}}We report standard metrics (accuracy $\uparrow$, F1-score $\uparrow$) to measure the in-distribution performance.
-To understand the differences between the PDL methods, we use two times the standard error of the mean (2SEM, \citealt{barde2012use}, Equation \ref{eq:2sem}) instead of the standard deviation (the variability across random seeds).
+To understand the differences between the PDL methods, we use two times the standard error of the mean (2SEM \cite{barde2012use}, Equation \ref{eq:2sem}) instead of the standard deviation (the variability across random seeds).
 2SEM roughly corresponds to the 95\% confidence interval of the mean performance of each PDL method.
 To estimate uncertainty, we use predictive entropy \citep{smith2018understanding} (Equation \ref{eq:uc_it}), which is maximized when the probabilities are uniformly distributed among all classes.
 The more confident the model is in its predictions for a particular class, the lower the predictive entropy will be, indicating less uncertainty.